wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

     });
 ```

-It is also possible to clear even default transofmrer by simply calling `Clear()` method.
+It is also possible to clear even default transformer by simply calling `Clear()` method.

 ```csharp
 builder.Configuration.AddSecretsManager(